pineapplemachine/higher/docs/documenting.md

 - `detail`: For functions whose brief `summary` attribute may not be adequately descriptive, a `detail` attribute may be included which is a more complete description of the function.
 - `expects`: For functions that expect arguments, a statement such as "The function expects..." describing what arguments the function expects and what purpose each of those functions serves.
 This attribute must be present when the function accepts any arguments and must be absent otherwise.
 - `returns`: For functions that return a value, a statement such as "The function returns..." describing what the function returns and under what conditions.
 This attribute must be present when the function returns any value and must be absent otherwise.
 - `throws`: For functions that may throw an error, a statement such as "The function throws..." describing what errors the function may throw and under what conditions.
 This applies only to errors thrown within the `implementation` of a wrapped function; it does not apply to things like externally-enforced argument validation errors.
 This attribute must be present when the function would throw an error under any circumstances and must be absent otherwise.
-Every error type that the function could throw should be identified with a link, for example `The function throws a @NotBoundedError when...`.
+Every error type that the function could throw should be identified with a link, for example "The function throws a @NotBoundedError when...".
 - `warnings`: For functions that may have dangerous or unexpected behavior in certain cases, a `warnings` attribute must be present describing those cases.
 An example of dangeous or unexpected behavior would be a function producing an infinite loop for some inputs.
-- `developers`: For information that may be important to those who are extending some functionality or interacting with it in an advanced way.
+- `developers`: A documentating string stating information that may be important to those who are extending some functionality or interacting with it in an advanced way.
 - `examples`: An array of strings where each string is the key associated with some test in the function's `tests` object.
 These indicate which tests are useful as usage examples for someone trying to learn how and why to use the function.
 This attribute must be present always, and must refer to at least one existing test.
 - `related`: An array of strings where each string is an identifier registered with the global `hi` object.
 Each identifier must refer to an object that is somehow related to this one.
 For example, the `first` and `last` functions are both related to each other because they solve conceptually similar problems.
 This attribute is never absolutely required to be present.
 - `links`: An array of objects containing hyperlinks to external resources and brief descriptions of these links.
 An example of such an object might be `{description: "Map higher-order function on Wikipedia", url: "https://en.wikipedia.org/wiki/Map_(higher-order_function)"}`.
 This attribute is never absolutely required to be present.